 I even have a container of rusty screws and nails I save for projects like this.
 It makes creating fun!
 After I attach the legs, I cut yet another piece of weathered wood from my stash to fill the inside.

-Then, it’s time to make this project cohesive with my Round Brush and a wash of paint.
+Then, it’s time to make this project cohesive with a wash of paint.

 For this last of my upcycled crates creations, I added the same graphic I used on my blanket chest to a bit of canvas.
 Don’t ewe just love sheep?
 You can see all of my fun farmhouse sheep tutorials HERE too.

 As I always say, my goal is to inspire you to see beyond the obvious.
 Yes, these were someone’s junk set out for trash, initially.
 However, there are so many possibilities to make use of upcycled crates.
 Taking the time to think outside the crate saves our landfills from becoming full of good items, and also can lead you on a wonderful creative adventure.

 All 3 crate creations are available in my shop.
 I already have my own crates throughout my house that I thoroughly love.
 (SOLD)

 Do pin and share my upcycled crates creations.
 I’m sure I’m not the only one that sees these cast-offs wondering what to do with them.